Family Caregivers in Cancer (PDQ®)

 Good communication between the doctor, patient, and caregiver can improve the patient's health and medical care.
 The family caregiver will often take on the role of speaking for the patient while keeping the patient included in decision making.
 Good communication helps both the doctor and the caregiver get the information they need to support the patient.
 Doctors need to hear about patients' concerns and caregivers need to understand the disease and treatment options.
 Poor communication may cause confusion about treatment.
 This can affect choices made about treatment and the patient's chance of getting better.

 Cultural differences between the doctors and the caregiver or patient can affect communication.
-In some cultures, it's the custom to keep a life-threatening diagnosis a secret from the patient and avoid talking about the disease.
-However, this can be stressful for caregivers and increase their feelings of loneliness and responsibility.
+In some cultures, it is the custom to keep a life-threatening diagnosis a secret from the patient and avoid talking about the disease.
+Sometimes it is left to the caregiver to tell the patient the truth about a serious or terminal illness.
+This can be stressful for caregivers and increase their feelings of loneliness and responsibility.
 Caregivers should tell the health care team if they think cultural beliefs may affect how they talk about the cancer and making treatment decisions.